 The District administrator, as Responsible Authority, reviews forms used by the District to collect data on individuals and ensures that the District collects private or confidential data only as necessary for authorized District purposes.

 Only managers and employees of the District whose work for the District requires that they have access to private or confidential data may access files and records containing such information.
-Employees’ and managers’ access is further governed by the following requirements:
+Employee and manager’ access is further governed by the following requirements:

-Private or confidential data may be released only to persons authorized by law to access such data;

-Private or confidential data must be secured at all times and not left in a location where they may be accessed by unauthorized persons;

-Private or confidential data must be shredded before it is disposed of pursuant to the District’s records retention policy.

 When a contract with an outside entity requires access to private or confidential information retained by the District, the contracting entity is required by the terms of its agreement with the District to use and disseminate such information in a manner consistent with the DPA and the District’s Policies and Procedures for Public Access to Documents.

 Riley-Purgatory-Bluff Creek Watershed District

-Private and Confidential Data – Rights of Data Subjects
+Appendix [4.2] - Private and Confidential Data – Rights of Data Subjects

 In accordance with the Minnesota Data Practices Act, Minnesota Statutes chapter 13 (DPA), the following protocols and information are established by the Riley-Purgatory-Bluff Watershed District (District).
 This information is provided to you, as the subject of private or confidential data collected by the District to explain how (1) the District assures that all data on individuals collected by the District are accurate, complete and current for the purposes for which they were collected, and (2) to explain the security safeguards in place for District records containing data on individuals.